Chitons have a radula and a large muscular foot. Sexes are separate in most. They have multiple

 ladder-like nervous system.
 They have a distinct head, and eyes and a radula

-Neopilina sp. left and right has 5 pairs of gills, 6 pairs of kidneys and 1 or 2 pairs of gonads.
+Neopilina sp. left has 5 pairs of gills, 6 pairs of kidneys and 1 or 2 pairs of gonads.